Pherpher089/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    the difference between .forEach and .map is that map will return a new array

 2. What is the difference between a function and a method?

+    the difference between a function and a method is that a method is declaired inside of another object and a function is not

 3. What is closure?

+    Closure is the ability for a function to look upward in scope to find variable definitions for variables used in the function.

 4. Describe the four rules of the 'this' keyword.

+    there is windo binding, explicit binding, implicit binding and new binding

 5. Why do we need super() in an extended class?

+    the supper function will add all of the variables from the parent class into the child class constructor, ensuring that they are set when a new child class is constructed.

 ## Project Set up